Marchowes/pyProm/README.md

 mykml.writeFile()

 # Save your Domain
-domain.write('YOURPATHHERE/mydomain.json')
+domain.write('YOURPATHHERE/mydomain.dom')

 # Load your Domain you you don't need to wait forever for analysis.
 newdomain = Domain(data)
-newdomain.read('YOURPATHHERE/mydomain.json')
+newdomain.read('YOURPATHHERE/mydomain.dom')
 ```

 Installation
 ------------
 Warning!
 JSON data or saved Domains will almost certainly fail to load in future version.
 There WILL be breaking changes.
-You've been warned!
+You've been warned! (twice!)

 Download zip from github, or clone.